philippinespire/pire_lcwgs_data_processing/scripts/ANGSD_wahab/README.md

 ## 6. Generate site frequency spectra for each site/era

 Copy the sfs.sbatch file into your angsd_analysis directory & run it for each population.
-You need to run the sfs.sbatch file for each population.
 Each era is considered 1 population.
 Therefore, if you have 1 site with Albatross & Contemporary individuals, there are 2 populations.
-For *Sphaeramia nematoptera* for example, since there were 6 populations, the sfs.sbatch file was edited 6 times & ran for each population.
+For *Sphaeramia nematoptera* for example, since there were 3 sites with an Albatross-Contemporary match, there was a total of 6 populations and the sfs.sbatch file was edited 6 times & ran for each population.

 ```
 nano sfs.sbatch